- Biological Inventions

-Having emphasized the importance and popularity of Fantasy Sports in India, it is pertinent to mention that the entire market of fantasy sports stands in a regulatory grey area.
+Having emphasized on the importance and popularity of Fantasy Sports in India, it is pertinent to mention that the entire market of fantasy sports stands in a regulatory grey area.
 There exists zero concrete legislation with respect to its legality, its boundaries with gambling and betting, or its taxation for that matter.
 With its sudden and humongous rise, there has also been an increased interest in the legality of Fantasy Sports as to whether the same amounts to betting/ gambling or it comes under the legally permitted ambit of “Game of Skill”.
 This legality issue with Fantasy Sports is owing to the fact that in most circumstances these games involve real money transactions and has been often considered to be on the lines of betting and gambling.
 Since 2017, there have been many Public Interest Litigations (PIL) questioning the legality of the format that these fantasy gaming platforms use.
-However, before discussing the PIL’s and the opinion of various courts on the legality of Fantasy Sports, it is important to understand that in India, betting and gambling fall under the 2nd list of the 7th schedule of the Indian Constitution, which means betting and gambling is a state issue and the states have the power to govern and regulate the same.
-There is no centralized legislation or regulatory framework for Sports in India, lest Fantasy Sports and this has caused a tremendous issue as the understanding and regulations of the same are not clear.
+However, before discussing the PIL’s and the opinion of various courts on the legality of Fantasy Sports, it is important to understand that in India, betting and gambling fall under the 2nd list of the 7th schedule of the Indian Constitution, which means betting and gambling is a state issue and the states have power to govern and regulate the same.
+There is no centralized legislation or regulatory framework for Sports in India, lest Fantasy Sports and this has caused a tremendous issue as the understanding and regulations of the same is not clear.

-Prior to the promulgation of the Constitution of India, betting and gambling in India were governed by the Public Gambling Act of 1857.
+Prior to the promulgation of the Constitution of India, betting and gambling in India was governed by the Public Gambling Act of 1857.
 After Independence, betting and gambling were listed under Entry 34 of List II of the Seventh Schedule of the Indian Constitution, thus empowering the states only to legislate upon the subject.
-Similarly, Entry 62 of the same list empowers the states for legislation for the taxation of betting and gambling as well.
-As a result, most states have different sports laws on the subject, albeit primarily based upon the original 1857 Act.
+Similarly, Entry 62 of the same list empowers the states for legislation for taxation of betting and gambling as well.
+As a result, most states have different laws on the subject, albeit primarily based upon the original 1857 Act.
 As per the Public Gambling Act of 1867, all forms of betting, including online betting, are illegal in India.
 However, the Act has also carved out an exception explicitly allowing games of “mere skill”.
-Game of skill and a game of chance is the most basic distinction that courts generally attempt to make when deciding on the legality of a gaming platform such as fantasy sports and to distinguish between a game and a gamble.
+Game of skill and a game of chance is the most basic distinction that courts generally attempt to make when deciding on the legality of a gaming platform such as fantasy sports, and to distinguish between a game and a gamble.
 Most gaming enactments of different states seek to exempt games of skill, whenever possible.

-As it stands, every state in India, except Goa, Sikkim, and the Union Territory of Daman explicitly prohibits any sort of gambling, betting, or wagering on games of chance.
-The states of Assam, Andhra Pradesh, Nagaland, Odisha, Sikkim, Tamil Nadu, and Telangana have placed restrictions on games of skill as well.
+As it stands, every state in India, except Goa, Sikkim and the Union Territory of Daman explicitly prohibits any sort of gambling, betting or wagering on games of chance.
+The states of Assam, Andhra Pradesh, Nagaland, Odisha, Sikkim, Tamil Nadu and Telangana have placed restrictions on games of skill as well.
 Hence, users/people from these states are not allowed to participate in Fantasy Sports such as Dream 11 where there is real money transaction involved.

 GAME OF SKILL vs. GAME OF CHANCE